Bhatta6190/Waveform-LiDAR-Analysis/realdataBioscape_LVIS/README.md

 ## Overview

 This code aims to generate **noise** and **signal peak distributions** using real LVIS (Laser Vegetation Imaging Sensor) data.
-The process involves smoothing the waveforms and then calculating the difference between the noisy and smooth waveforms to generate the noise distribution.
-The smooth waveform is used to determine the **peak height distribution**.
+These distributions will be used for adding noise to the simulated noise-free data based on the peak height of the simulated waveforms.
+The distribution are generated through smoothing waveforms and then calculating the difference between the noisy and smooth waveforms to generate the noise distribution.
+Similarly the noise-free waveforms are used to determine the **peak height distribution**.
 The overall steps include:

 1. **Smoothing the waveforms** to create a noise-free approximation.
 2. **Generating the noise distribution** by subtracting the smooth waveform from the noisy waveform.
-3. **Determining the peak height distribution** from the smooth waveform.
+3. **Determining the peak height distribution** from the smooth waveform, subtracting min from max intensity level.
-4. **Visualizing the distributions** and saving them for future use in simulation or noise addition.
+4. **Saving the distributions** and saving them for future use in noise addition.

 ## Requirements